FERGUSLIE PARK - THE TRUE-LIFE SETTING FOR

 The Rolling Stones’ Satisfaction is number one worldwide, Thunderball is setting a new box-office record for James Bond movies, and the mini-skirt has made its first appearance in London.

 When he 'finds' some money on the floor of the corner store, he thinks his luck is in.
 But sometimes what seems like fortune’s kindly smile is a mask.
-So it is with Stephen.
+So it is with Jamie.
 The seemingly innocent decision to keep the money triggers a series of events that traps him in a quagmire of deception and criminality and threatens the safety of those dearest to him.

-Small Fish Big Fish is a coming of age story where hope, loyalty, and courage are tested to the limit.
+Caught in the Long Grass is a coming of age story where hope, loyalty, and courage are tested to the limit.
 If you enjoy true-life settings filled with compelling characters, suspenseful mystery and a touch of young romance, then you'll love PJ McDermott's twist on the traditional coming of age story.

 What Readers Say

 “Every young person wants to know they're not alone.
-We are all Stephen at some stage in our lives, lost, confused, trying to fit in, struggling to come to grips with our lives and who we are.
+We are all Jamie at some stage in our lives, lost, confused, trying to fit in, struggling to come to grips with our lives and who we are.
 This book does this flawlessly.”

 “This really is a wonderful story that all young people can relate to.
 It takes an age-old battle and puts it splendidly into words that many will appreciate.
 I could not believe the climax.”